Prospective Graduate Students

 Application Process for Admission in Graduate Program

-UPDATE: Please note that SGES's online application system will open up again in late September 2017 for a September 2018 start date.
+UPDATE: Please note that SGES's online application system is now open for a September 2018 start date.
 Both Domestic (Canadian Citizen or Permanent Resident) and Visa (International/Foreign) students are encouraged to apply.
 NOTE: As part of your application, SGES asks that you attempt to contact a potential supervisor directly for the possibility of starting an SGES graduate program in September 2018 (see "Potential Supervisor" below for more information).

 - The applicant should submit: An application using our on-line application system.
 Start on-line application here.